sombriks/using-sample-gradle-package/README.md

 //...
 ```

-Create the environment variables `GITHUB_ACTOR` and `GITHUB_TOKEN` with your
+Create the environment variables `MY_USERNAME` and `MY_TOKEN` with your
-github credentials and make it available for gradle
+github credentials and make it available for gradle.

-Those variables are created by github itself to be used in actions but locally
-it's up to you to create it.

 You can create your github token on this url: